WindOfMind/discussions-tcp-server/README.md

 In the case of the future growth and expecting a huge number of the discussions, we can introduce a cache for the "hottest" discussions to mitigate the performance degradation of the main storage.
+Also, for further scaling, we can consider sharding/partitioning discussion DB and using replicas for read queries.

 ### Notification storage

 Notification storage depends on the product decisions:

 -   do we need to guarantee at least one notification;
--   should we notify only "online" users;
+-   should we notify only "online" users or persist notifications for "offline" users;
 -   what's the SLA for delivering notifications;
 -   do we need other channels of the notifications.